hardyoyo/journal-transporter/README.md

 ### Files

-The above translates into a file structure that looks something like the following example (truncated for brevity):
+The above translates into a file structure that looks something like the following example (truncated for brevity, with example UUIDs):

 - users/
   - index.json